affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

+# This project uses postgres as a database for React-admin dataproviders.

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
 If you experience issues with this project please try the original at: https://github.com/francoisruty/fruty_react-admin